will-hart/pixatore/README.md

 An opinionated multiplayer HTML5 game start pack which uses:

-- tauri-app to bundle
+- tauri-app to bundle applications
-- vue for gui
+- React for gui
 - pixi.js for graphis
 - colyseus for multiplayer capability